mehmonov/hangman/readme.md

  # Hangman Game 🎮
- ## Table of Contents
- - About
- - Features
- - Installation
- - How to Play
- - Development
- - License

 ## About
 A classic word guessing game built with Python.
 Players try to guess the word while having fun with interactive tasks.